 vcsh init config-bash vcsh config-bash add ~/.bashrc vcsh config-bash commit -m "My initial bash config" vcsh config-bash remote add origin https://github.com/crazzyfool/config-bash.git vcsh config-bash push -u origin master

-Maybe you want to add a second file to the bash
+Maybe you want to add a second file to the bash configuration.

 vcsh config-bash add ~/.bash_profile vcsh config-bash commit -m "Added .bash_profile" vcsh config-bash push